-Figure 40 - Incorrect Pilot Flame Pattern BURNER PRIMARY AIR HOLES
+Figure 31 - Incorrect Pilot Flame Pattern

+BURNER PRIMARY AIR HOLES

 Air is drawn into the burner through the holes in the fitting at the entrance to the burner.
-These holes may become blocked with dust, lint, or pet hair.
+These holes may become blocked with dust or lint.
 Periodically inspect these holes for any blockage and clean as necessary.
 Blocked air holes will create soot.